Dr. John (Jack) Hopkins

-Dr. Hopkins is an Assistant Professor of Wildlife Biology in the School of Biodiversity Conservation at Unity College.
-He also maintains research positions in the Department of Ecology & Evolutionary Biology at University of California Santa Cruz and the Forestry Department at University of Ljubljana in Slovenia.
-He earned a B.A. in Environmental Studies, concentrating in Wildlife Biology, at Denison University and a Ph.D. in Fish and Wildlife Biology at Montana State University.
-While in graduate school, Hopkins studied the ecology and foraging behavior of black bears in Yosemite National Park with his mentors Drs.
+Dr. Hopkins earned a B.A. in Environmental Studies, concentrating in Wildlife Biology, at Denison University and a Ph.D. in Fish and Wildlife Biology at Montana State University.
+While in graduate school, Hopkins studied the foraging behavior of black bears in Yosemite National Park with his mentors Drs.
 Steven Kalinowski (Montana State), Paul Koch (UC Santa Cruz), and Chuck Schwartz (USGS).
 Prior to graduate school, Hopkins worked as a field biologist for the U.S. Forest Service in the Greater Yellowstone Ecosystem, the US Geological Survey in Glacier National Park, and National Park Service in both the US Virgin Islands, and more recently, Yosemite.
-Before joining Unity College, he held Postdoctoral Fellowships at University of Alberta, Peking University in China, University of California San Diego, and University of California Merced.
+Before joining Unity College, he held Postdoctoral Fellowships at the University of Alberta, Peking University in China, University of California San Diego, and the University of California Merced.

-Although Hopkins uses a wide variety of traditional methods to study wildlife, including live-capture and radio-telemetry, he typically relies on noninvasive sampling methods to conduct his studies because they do not require handling the target animals and often yield relatively large samples that can be used for genetic and isotopic analyses.
+Although Hopkins uses a wide variety of traditional methods to study wildlife, including live-capture and radio-telemetry, he often uses noninvasive sampling methods to conduct his studies because they do not require handling the target animals and often yield relatively large samples that can be used for genetic and isotopic analyses.
 Hopkins often samples free-ranging mammal populations by collecting their hair.
 He uses microsatellite genotypes derived from hair follicles to estimate the occupancy or abundance of populations and to identify individuals and their relatives.
-He also uses stable isotopes from tissues catalogued in museums to gain a deeper temporal perspective about the diets of animals and the environment in which they lived.
+He also uses stable isotopes from tissues cataloged in museums to gain a deeper temporal perspective about the diets of animals and the environment in which they lived.

 Hopkins’ research is often collaborative, multidisciplinary, and innovative.
-For over 15 years, he has worked with a variety of partners from all over the world, including students and faculty, federal and state/provincial agencies, NGOs, and other interest groups.
-Much of his research has been funded by resource management agencies and conducted on public lands that are influenced by people or are undergoing other forms of environmental change.
-As a result, informing wildlife conservation, management, and policy is often a main goal of his research.
+For over 15 years, he has worked with a variety of partners from all over the world, including state, federal, provincial, and tribal agencies, as well as NGOs and other interest groups.
+Much of his research is motivated by the needs of these resource management agencies or conservation groups.
+As such, informing wildlife conservation, management, and policy is often a main goal of his research.

 Teaching & Mentorship